Once I get people to define what financial freedom means to them, their first goal usually stems around eliminating debt.

 J.D. then took matters into his own hands by reading any personal finance book that he could get his hands on.
 In 2006, he also started the blog Get Rich Slowly where he wrote about his quest to get out of debt.
 His hard work paid off in December of 2007 when he became debt free except for his mortgage.

-J.D. then went on to sell Get Rich Slowly for a good sum of money.
+J.D. then went on to sell Get Rich Slowly.
 He now lives a life full of travel and various other freedoms.
-You can read about his new journey on his blog More Than Money.
+You can read about his journey on his new blog, Money Boss.
+He also wrote a book on personal finance.

 Anna Newell Jones (AndThenWeSaved.com)